ShorensteinCenter/Benchmarks-Program/README.md

 Sample init scripts for Celery can be found in the [Celery repo](https://github.com/celery/celery/tree/master/extra/generic-init.d/).

 Setting up [Orca](https://github.com/plotly/orca) (required for exporting visualizations from `plotly`) can be tricky on headless machines.
 We got it to work by installing the standalone binaries and additional dependencies (such as `google-chrome-stable`) as per the `readme`, then using Xvfb with the `-a` flag, i.e. `xvfb-run -a ...`.
+Additionally, restarting a daemonized Celery will create a new Xvfb instance rather than re-using the one that is already running.
+The [Celery restart script](restart-celery.sh) kills old Xvfb instances in order to keep the memory footprint from escalating.

 ## Authors